-Only the grades from courses completed at LACC, during the qualifying semester, will be used in calculating the grade point average

-(GPA).
-Grades of "Credit" (Pass/No Pass) will not be counted in meeting the unit requirement for the Deans' or President's Honor List.
+Credits in the LACCD during the qualifying semester, will be used in calculating the grade point average (GPA).
+Grades of "Credit" (Pass/No Pass) will not be counted in meeting the unit requirement for the Dean's or President's Honor List.
+Students who think they qualify for either of these honors can go to the Admissions Office to verify their eligibility.